House Renovation Costs

 A property that already has central heating but needs a new boiler will put a smaller dent in your wallet.
 To replace an existing combi boiler with a new one costs around £2,700, according to British Gas.

 What should I budget for a new roof?

+One of the biggest house renovation costs can arise if you need to replace the roof.
 If your survey has suggested you need a new roof then prepare to pay £4,500-£12,000 depending on the size of your property and the extent of the work needed.
 This will be affected by things like what type of tiles you want and whether the rafters need to be replaced.

 If you are paying out for scaffolding for a new roof also consider if anything else needs replacing at the same time.
 For example, what state is your guttering in?
 Also consider whether your facia boards need to be replaced.